Standardized occupations

 Standardization consists of two rounds.
 First, regular expressions are used to remove context-specific information from occupational titles, such as ‘Burgemeester van Besoyen’ [Mayor of Besoyen] or ‘Sappeur bij het 3e bataljon van de 13e afdeling nationale infanterie’ [‘Sapper in the 3rd batallion of the 13th regiment of the national infantery’].
 The remaining unstandardized occupations are then standardized by hand to deal with spelling variations and previously unencountered occupations.

-The next update is planned for Q1 2024, after which the database will be updated on a yearly basis.
+The database will be updated on a yearly basis.

 IISH Research | HSN | Activities | mandemaker Jan Luycken - Photo: WikiCommons